Lock Up Your Daughters (song): Background

-Release

-"Lock Up Your Daughters" was released on 7" vinyl by RCA Records in the UK, Ireland, Germany, the Netherlands and Australia.
-It was the first Slade single to be released by RCA, although the label had handled distribution of the band's last few singles which had been released on the Cheapskate label.
-The B-Side, "Sign of the Times", originally appeared on the band's 1979 album Return to Base and was also released as a failed single from it.

 Promotion

 A music video was filmed to promote the single, although it received little airing at the time.
 It was filmed on 7 September 1981 at Portland Studios in London.
 In the UK, the band performed the song on the music show Top of the Pops, for broadcast on 24 September 1981.
 The band's performance was repeated on the 8 October edition of the show too.
 The band also performed the song on the Dutch AVRO TV show TopPop.

 The music video was part screened on an episode of Tiswas, the video was overlaid with various messages from children in a gaudy greeny yellow colour.
 It did not see the light of day until 2005 when following the purchase of a video tape by Steve Knight from Mark Richards, David Graham from Slade In England created the documentary bootleg DVD 'One More Time' and included a cleaned up and re edited version that is still doing the rounds today.